 Smart wearables playing an increasingly pivotal role in the growth of the Internet of Things (IoT) industry.
 As more people adopt these devices, the amount of data being collected and analyzed is growing exponentially, informing everything from personalized health and fitness recommendations to more efficient supply chain management.
 Quite simply, smart wearables are poised to drive the development of the industry for years to come.

 Current wearables offer us a glance at what the future holds.
 A smart bracelet with endless energy; a heart rate band that works seamlessly with your workout equipment; a real-time location tracker for your kids; an activity tracking tag that detects perfect motion; or a smart ring to help track vitals around the clock.
 The possibilities are limitless.

-Since both endpoint and wearable devices are by definition powered either by the battery, disposable or rechargeable or through energy-harvesting, they must use energy-efficient components and algorithms to be sustainable.
-Along with power efficiency, design and form factor are crucial for creating effective wearable devices that increase our productivity, improve our health, and enhance our lifestyle.
+Since both endpoint and smart wearable devices are powered either by battery or through energy-harvesting, energy-efficient components and algorithms are required for sustainability.
+Design and form factor are crucial for creating effective wearable devices that help to increase our productivity, improve our health, and enhance our lifestyle.

-At the heart of each device is Ambiq’s patented Subthreshold Power Optimized Technology (SPOT™) platform, which dramatically reduces energy consumption without compromising performance, quality, or functionality.
-Tens of millions of wearables are benefiting from Apollo and Apollo Blue microcontrollers by gaining the flexibility to increase battery life, add more complex intelligent processing dramatically, and use smaller batteries or unique power supplies.
+At Ambiq®, ultra-low power SoCs extend the processing capability and battery life in wireless devices and advanced wearables to enable a more feature-rich experience.
+At the heart of each device is our patented Subthreshold Power Optimized Technology (SPOT®) platform, which dramatically reduces energy consumption without compromising performance, quality, or functionality.
+Tens of millions of wearables are benefiting from Apollo and Apollo Blue SoCs through increased battery life and dramatically more complex intelligent processing.